tomik-z-cech/PP3-Fallout-Hangman/README.md

 ![Google sheets credentials](/docs/credentials.png)

-Also, very importandly, the same credentials need to be passed onto Heroku apllication *(appendix 27)*, including the `PORT = 8000` as config vars.
+Also, very importantly, the same credentials need to be passed onto Heroku aplication *(appendix 27)*, including the `PORT = 8000` as config vars.

 *Appendix 27 - Heroku settings*